satellite-image-deep-learning/techniques/README.md

 * [Ship-Detection-based-on-YOLOv3-and-KV260](https://github.com/xlsjdjdk/Ship-Detection-based-on-YOLOv3-and-KV260) -> entry project of the Xilinx Adaptive Computing Challenge 2021.
 It uses YOLOv3 for ship target detection in optical remote sensing images, and deploys DPU on the KV260 platform to achieve hardware acceleration
 * [LEVIR-Ship](https://github.com/WindVChen/LEVIR-Ship) -> a dataset for tiny ship detection under medium-resolution remote sensing images
 * [Push-and-Pull-Network](https://github.com/WindVChen/Push-and-Pull-Network) -> code for 2022 paper: Contrastive Learning for Fine-grained Ship Classification in Remote Sensing Images
+* [DRENet](https://github.com/WindVChen/DRENet) -> code for 2022 [paper])(https://ieeexplore.ieee.org/abstract/document/9791363): A Degraded Reconstruction Enhancement-Based Method for Tiny Ship Detection in Remote Sensing Images With a New Large-Scale Dataset

 #### Object detection - cars, vehicles & trains
 * [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
 Not using object detection but relevant.
 Also see [S2TD](https://github.com/hfisser/S2TD)